 Each spring, ELC hosts an awards ceremony and reception to honor individuals and organizations for their commitment to public education.
 The reception is also an important fundraising event; contributions and proceeds from ticket sales help maintain ELC as a champion of educational equity.

-School of Planning and Public Policy in New Brunswick at 4 PM.
-Rutgers Law School Professor and ELC Founder Paul Tractenberg, Esq will be the Respondent.
+Rutgers Bloustein School of Planning and Public Policy in New Brunswick at 4

 Following the talk, ELC will host a reception and awards ceremony across the street at the Heldrich Hotel in New Brunswick.
 The reception, which runs from 6 to 8 PM, will feature a variety of food and wine.
 Tickets for the event are available for purchase here.

-The Education Justice Award honors outstanding service and commitment to advancing equal educational opportunity for public school children across the U.S. This year the award will be given to noted educator and New York University Professor Diane Ravitch, to honor her outstanding service and commitment to advancing equal educational opportunity for public school children across the country.
-Previous winners have included Benjamin Todd Jealous, President and Chief Executive Officer of the NAACP, Kurt Landgraf, President and CEO of Educational Testing Service; Reginald Weaver, Vice President of Education International, a 394-member organization representing nearly 30 million teachers and education workers in 171 countries; and Dr. Linda Darling-Hammond from Stanford University for her exemplary leadership in advancing quality teaching and educational improvement for the nation’s at-risk students and schools.
+The Education Justice Award honors outstanding service and commitment to advancing equal educational opportunity for public school children across the U.S. This year the award will be given to President and Founder of the Children’s Defense Fund, Marian Wright Edelman, to honor her outstanding service and commitment to advancing equal educational opportunity for public school children across the country.
+Previous winners have included Dr. Pedro Noguera, Professor and Director of the Metropolitan Center at NYU, Wade Henderson, President of the Leadership Conference for Human and Civil Rights, Diane Ravitch, noted educator and New York University Professor and Benjamin Todd Jealous, President and Chief Executive Officer of the NAACP.

 For more information about the event, please contact Cynthia Triminio-Batista, Fundraising & Event Coordinator, at 973.624.1815 Ext.
 12 or email@example.com.